jundalisay/superb/content/en/research/mohammad/quran/sura-024a.md

 you would have suffered a great punishment for what you have ventured into.
 15. When you rumored it with your tongues, and spoke with your mouths what you had no knowledge of, and you considered it trivial; but according to Allah, it is serious.
-16. When you heard it, you should have said, “It is not for us to repeat this.
+{{< s v="16" >}}When you heard it, you should have said, “It is not for us to repeat this.
 By Your glory, this is a serious slander.”

 17. Allah cautions you never to return to the like of it, if you are believers.
 18. Allah explains the Verses to you.
 Allah is Knowing and Wise.